Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Conclusion

 \section{Conclusion}

 This paper proposes Fusion Hidden Markov Model which exploits the benefit of ensemble learning for modelling behavioural aspect of attacker to obtain better insight on predicting his future actions.
 FHMM provides compelling results while modelling temporal patterns due to its higher modelling capacity, robustness to noise, and reduced training time.
-FHMM’s superiority is substantiated by comparing against traditional approaches of Markov Chain, HMM, deep LSTM.
+FHMM's superiority is substantiated by comparing against traditional approaches of Markov Chain, HMM, deep LSTM.
 The model is evaluated on Cowrie Honeypot dataset which consists of large number of diverse real-time attack sessions.
 Keeping initial conditions and preprocessing constant, the proposed architecture outperforms other traditional and benchmark models.
 In addition, we explored FHMM in depth, with highlights to individual parameter contribution to the overall model.
-The architecture of FHMM allows it to be generalized to other domains, where nature of dissimilarity between sequence is not linearly mapped.
+The architecture of FHMM allows it to be generalized to other domains which involves temporal modelling of sequential data.